1. Overview

 }

-}4.2 Products filtered by technology and impact
+}5.2 Products filtered by technology and impact

-This example returns products that (a) mention the technology “smart traffic signals” and
+transport-ccam-ag in the request header.
+It returns products that (a) mention the technology “smart traffic signals” and

 (b) have a citation count greater than 2, using a combined AND filter.